 The length of a drug’s half-life can be a good indication as to how long its effects will last in your system before you start to experience withdrawal.
 Your withdrawal timeline may also be affected by how long you’ve used the drug, the size of your usual dose, and the size of your most recent dose.
 However, a general withdrawal timeline for sleeping pill dependence might look like the following:

 Depressants like sleeping pills are one of the few drug categories to cause dangerous withdrawal symptoms.
-Medical detox is the highest level of care available in addiction treatment.
+NCBI is the highest level of care available in addiction treatment.
 In detox, you have access to 24-hour medically managed treatment services, including medication, when it’s needed.

 Not every person who seeks treatment for sleeping pill addiction will need medical detox.
 However, it may be necessary if you are likely to go through severe withdrawal symptoms.
 Detox can also help you if you have other medical needs through your withdrawal phase.